Machine learning and AI

-Over the past years I have been exploring how machine learning can be leveraged in areas such as materials science, real time on chip data processing (for instance for future high energy physics detectors), and accelerate architecture exploration and design.
+Over the past years I have been exploring how machine learning and AI can be leveraged for materials synthesis and microelectronics.

 Applications to materials and manufacturing